cc32d9/bdata.one/index.md

 # sponsors

-This service is sponsored by [EOS Blockchain Community](https://pomelo.io/grants/accounting) and [WAX Labs](https://labs.wax.io/proposals/27)
+This service is sponsored by [EOS Blockchain Community](https://pomelo.io/grants/accounting), [WAX Labs](https://labs.wax.io/proposals/27) and [Telos Works](https://app.telos.net/trails/ballots/accounting/1642462699170)

 Your contributions are welcome at `cc32dnineexp` on EOS, Telos and WAX